What Happens If You Can't Qualify for Homeowners Insurance In Texas

 How can I find homeowners insurance if I’ve been denied in Texas?

-If denied, check out surplus line policies or special insurers like Lloyd’s of London.
+Check out surplus line policies or special insurers like Lloyd’s of London if denied.
 They cover high-risk or old homes.
 The Texas Fair Plan Association can also assist with uninsurable properties.

 What steps can I take if my property is considered high-risk in Texas?